 Instructions

 - Boil the milk: Pour the milk into your Instant Pot and place the lid on in the Venting (non-pressure cooking) position.
-For those making yogurt without an Instant Pot, pour the milk into your soup pot instead; no pot cover is required for this step.
+If you're making yogurt without an Instant Pot, pour the milk into your soup pot and boil for 20 minutes on the stove instead; no pot cover is required.
 Press the “Yogurt” button and then press a couple more times or until you see the “More” mode show on the display.
 After about ten seconds, you’ll hear a few beeps and the display will then show “boil” while your milk heats up to temperature.
 Once the boil mode is complete, the Instant Pot will beep again and display “Yogt” instead of boil.
 This process takes about 20 minutes or so.

 - Cool the milk: Take the inner pot out of your Instant Pot (careful, as it will be hot) and cool the milk temperature down to 110°F using your thermometer to test as it cools.
 You can either let the inner pot sit on a wire rack until it cools down to that temperature, or place the inner pot into a larger pot (or kitchen sink) of ice water to achieve the temperature much more quickly.
 For non-Instant Pot yogurt making, use the same process for your milk that’s been heated on the stove.